 In the past few weeks, I have been flooded with emails from readers that have just read about TPRS® and TCI for the first time on my blog.
 I am THRILLED.
-I have always written this blog for teachers that already use TPRS® and other Comprehensible Input strategies in their classes, and it never occured to me that teachers might hear the good news here first!
+I have always written this blog for teachers that already use TPRS® and other Comprehensible Input strategies in their classes, and it never occurred to me that teachers might hear the good news here first!
 This is so exciting.
-The only thing that could make me happier is if y’all read about Jesus here first, cause He’s the very best news I’ve got to share 😉 While He may have changed my personal life, TPRS® gave me a new professional life.
+The only thing that could make me happier is if y’all read about Jesus here first, cause He’s the very best news I’ve got to share ;-) While He may have changed my personal life, TPRS® gave me a new professional life.
 After not even a year as a full-time teacher, I was discouraged by my workload and the lack of progress that I saw in my students.
 When I observed TPRS® for the first time in Michele Whaley’s Russian classroom, I was mesmerized.
 It was unlike anything I had seen before, and I had to know more!

-So, wow–I’m sorry.
+So, wow--I’m sorry.
 You are probably feeling overwhelmed.
-There is so much to know, and there are so many posts to sort through on this blog alone–never mind the rabbit trails!
+There is so much to know, and there are so many posts to sort through on this blog alone--never mind the rabbit trails!
 Over the next few weeks, I will be posting a series called “TPRS® 101: Teaching Proficiency is Really Simple” to help you figure out where to begin.
 I must credit Carol Gaab over at TPRS Publishing, Inc. for the brilliant twist on the TPRS® acronym, and I am using it with her permission.
 My plan is for this to be a 11-post series, but we’ll see how it turns out.
 All of you real experts out there, please add comments to each post as it comes out!

 And with that, I give you….